-With regard to the technical standard 15 of EIOPA, fixed assets have to be recognized at their re-valued amount (IAS 16), if the economic value can be measured reliably.
+As the technical standard 15 of EIOPA sets out, fixed assets have to be recognized at their re-valued amount (IAS 16), if the economic value can be measured reliably.
 The re-valued amount is equal to the economic value at the valuation date less accumulated scheduled amortization and impairment losses (see IAS 16.31).